/

 ROUTER HARDWARE

-This is where budget providers often cut costs.
-The free router included with a cheap plan is typically a basic model with limited range.
-You might find Wi-Fi dead spots in bedrooms or weak signals in the garden regardless of whether you are in London or Los Angeles.
+This is where cheaper providers often cut costs.
+The free router included with a low-cost plan is typically a basic model with limited range or weaker device handling.
+You might find Wi-Fi dead spots in upstairs rooms or weak signals in the garden whether you are in London or Los Angeles.

 SUPPORT STANDARDS